IntersectMBO/lsm-tree/README.md

 - The variable *s* refers to the number of snapshots in the session.

 - The variable *b* usually refers to the size of a batch of inputs/outputs.
-Its precise meaning is explained for each occurance.
+Its precise meaning is explained for each occurrence.

+- The constant *B* refers to the size of the write buffer, which is a configuration parameter.

 - The constant *T* refers to the size ratio of the table, which is a configuration parameter.

-- The constant *B* refers to the size of the write buffer, which is a configuration parameter.
+- The constant *P* refers to the the average number of key–value pairs that fit in a page of memory.

 #### Disk I/O cost of operations <span id="performance_time" class="anchor"></span>